dmorison799-beep/modernize-legacy-cobol-app--V1/README.md

-# Modernizing  a Cobol accounting system to a Node.js application using GitHub Copilot
+# Modernizing  a Cobol accounting system to a Node.js application using Devin

 This repo contains COBOL code for a simple accounting system.
-You can use GitHub Copilot to transform this code to a Node.js accounting system.
+You can use Devin to transform this code to a Node.js accounting system.

-**Note: Keep in mind GitHub Copilot is an AI pair programmer that helps you write code.
+**Note: Keep in mind Devin is an AI pair programmer that helps you write code.
 It is not a code generator and is using generative models trained on public code.
 It may provide completions that are not perfect, safe, or otherwise suitable for production.
 Always review suggestions and take a trust but verify approach.**